-The 9-month program takes a small cohort of learners through a series of online lessons, group discussions, in-person learning and networking events that explore agriculture and land stewardship in Iowa.
+The months-long curriculum takes a small cohort of learners through a series of online lessons, group discussions, in-person learning and networking events that explore agriculture and land stewardship in Iowa.
 Detailed lessons by university educators, small group discussions, and interactions with farmers help participants better understand the complex landscape in which land stewardship plays out in privately owned farmlands.

 The curriculum focuses on three interconnected themes: